albentrang/cypress-portfolio/README.md

 Custom website showcasing various elements and interactions that will be tested.
 The work will be done in the custom_website branch of this repository.

+- The custom website will be hosted on [GitHub Pages](https://albentrang.github.io/cypress-portfolio/), and it will contain the test results for the finished projects.

 ## Finished Projects

 Automated REST API tests on the [Deck of Cards API](https://www.deckofcardsapi.com/).

-- View the Mochawesome report that shows the list of passed test cases by clicking this [GitHub Pages link](https://albentrang.github.io/cypress-portfolio/deck-report).
+- View the Mochawesome report that shows the list of passing test cases by clicking this [GitHub Pages link](https://albentrang.github.io/cypress-portfolio/deck-report.html).

 ## Test Plans